Agoric/documentation/main/ertp/api/issuer.md

 - `payment` `{Payment}`
 - Returns: `{Boolean}`

-Returns `true` if the `payment` was created by the issuer and has not yet been destroyed.
+Returns `true` if the `payment` was created by the issuer and is available for use (has not been consumed or burned).
 If `payment` is a promise, the operation proceeds upon resolution.